Marseille, France

 When we asked people about industries and career opportunities in Marseille, they reponded:

 "Foreigners in Marseille often find employment in various sectors such as tourism, where they work as tour guides, hotel staff, or restaurant employees.
 Many also work in the shipping industry, given Marseille's status as a major port city.
 Teaching English is another common job for foreigners, particularly for those from English-speaking countries.
 Some foreigners, especially those with specialized skills or qualifications, work in sectors like technology, finance, and healthcare.
 Additionally, there are foreigners who work in the arts, culture, and entertainment industries, given Marseille's rich cultural scene.
-Lastly, some foreigners in Marseille are self-employed, running their own businesses such as shops, cafes, or consultancy services," remarked one expat living in Marseille, France.
+Lastly, some foreigners in Marseille are self-employed, running their own businesses such as shops, cafes, or consultancy services," said one expat in Marseille.

 What is life like in Marseille?